Multi-marginal temporal Schr\"odinger Bridge Matching from unpaired data: Experiments

-In this 2D experiment akin to \citet{liu2022flowstraightfastlearning}, we used $N=3$ mixtures of two standard Gaussian as marginals.
-In this configuration the optimal transport \emph{between each pair of marginals} is known exactly: it is a pure translation of each Gaussian components inside the mixtures.
-After only the warm-up phase (akin to flow matching \citep{lipman2023flowmatchinggenerativemodeling}), we can see that the learned transport maps \textit{mix} the Gaussian components of the mixtures, resulting in intersecting trajectories as can be seen in the top row of Figure \ref{fig:crossing_mixture}.
-However, \textit{after} the SB learning phase of MMtSBM, we can see in the bottom row of Figure \ref{fig:crossing_mixture} that the learned trajectories do \textit{not} intersect each other anymore and that MMtSBM yields the exact static optimal transport map: pure translations between Gaussians.\\ This observation is consistent with the theory: the warm-up phase preserves only the Markov property, while the final learned coupling additionally also preserves the reciprocal property, thus corresponding to the true SB.
+In this 2D experiment akin to \citet{liu2022flowstraightfastlearning}, we used $N=3$ mixtures of two standard Gaussians as marginals.

+In this configuration the optimal transport \emph{between each pair of marginals} can be computed exactly: it is a pure translation of each Gaussian component inside the mixtures, as we verified with \href{https://pythonot.github.io/}{POT} (see Figure~\ref{fig:pot_exact_ot}).
+After only the warm-up phase (akin to flow matching \citep{lipman2023flowmatchinggenerativemodeling}), we can see that the learned transport maps \textit{mix} the Gaussian components of the mixtures, resulting in intersecting trajectories as can be seen in the top row of Figure~\ref{fig:crossing_mixture}.
+However, \textit{after} the SB learning phase of MMtSBM, we can see in the bottom row that the learned trajectories do \textit{not} intersect each other anymore and that MMtSBM yields the expected exact optimal transport map: pure translations between Gaussian components.\\ This observation is consistent with the theory: the warm-up phase preserves only the Markov property, while the final learned coupling additionally also preserves the reciprocal property, thus corresponding to the true SB.
 We empirically observe that the optimality emerges gradually along MMtSBM training epochs: trajectories get \textit{rectified} from epoch $1$, become optimal around epoch $5$, and consistently remain so after.
-We will now confirm these visual findings with quantitative metrics in \ref{seq:moons_8gauss}.
+We will now confirm these visual findings with quantitative metrics in \ref{sec:moons_8gauss}.